kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The `workloadbuilder` library is responsible for:

-  * Defining the polymorphic, hierarchy-agnostic IR (`SchedulingConfig`, `WorkloadNode`) that the Job controller populates.
+  * Defining the polymorphic, hierarchy-agnostic intermediate representation (IR) (`SchedulingConfig`, `WorkloadNode`) that the Job controller populates.
   * Merging the controller-supplied defaults (`DefaultConfig`, `DefaultGangMinCount`) with the user's `UserConfig`, including escape-hatch resolution.
   * Validating the resolved configuration via a `Validate` entrypoint, which runs the same resolution